shik-sha/Tic-tac-toe-game/README.md

     print('-+-+-')
     print(board['1'] + '|' + board['2'] + '|' + board['3'])

-# Now we'll write the main function which has all the gameplay functionality.
+'''Now we'll write the main function which has all the gameplay functionality.''' def game():
-def game():

     turn = 'X'